Homemade Baked Beans

 What’s In A Tin Of Baked Beans?

 Tinned baked beans are made from haricot beans.
 All the different brands have varying amounts of sugar and salt.
-Wlthough sugar is often cited as the problem it really isn ot that high (and I would rather have sugar than artificial sweetner) but its the salt levels that re the real issue.
+Although sugar is often cited as the problem, it’s the salt levels that are the real issue.
 This analysis by ethical consumer is quite useful

 Why Make Your Baked Beans at Home?